 In the flavor text for Knights of the Old Republic, it's mentioned that Carth's blaster is an heirloom.
 In the second game, it's possible to obtain one like it.

 Both Dante and Vergil's blades in the Devil May Cry series are keepsakes from their demonic father Sparda.
-Subverted in Dante's case: Force Edge/Sparda is tossed aside at the end of the (chronologically second) first game, and he uses his own weapon, Rebellion, in every game since.
+Subverted in Dante's case: Force Edge/Sparda (his father's personal sword) is given to Trish as a gift at the end of the (chronologically second) first game, and he uses his own weapon, Rebellion, in every game since.
 Played straight with Vergil, who uses Yamato whenever he appears (either as himself or Nelo Angelo).

 The Dragon Sword wielded by Ryu Hayabusa is an ancient sword handed down by generations in the Dragon Lineage and the Hayabusa Clan.
 It is also mentioned in both the NES and the Xbox series that Ryu got the blade directly from his father.